The Best Demand Generation Team Structure to Nurture Leads

 The channels you use in your strategy can make or break your whole growth plan.
 Not all B2B products will use the same channels in the same way, nor will they work with all products.

 Choosing the right demand gen channel for your strategy is no easy taskâno fret, weâre here to breadcrumb your journey.
-In this article, we’ll cover:
+In this article, weâll cover:

-To properly understand what B2B demand generation is, we need to look at inbound marketing.
-Inbound marketing acknowledges the power that customers have over their own buyer’s journey.
+See how we did itTo properly understand what B2B demand generation is, we need to acknowledge the power that customers have over their own buyerâs journey.
 Itâs the act of pulling customers to you, via a pathway that feels natural and familiar to them.

 Customers can find all the information they need to decide whether or not to make a purchase, even before ever speaking to a sales rep or being bombarded by ads.

-Today, up to 60% of buyers will buy without contacting a supplier or salesperson.
-It’s this empowering position that customers have that has changed the way brands advertise and make themselves stand out.
+Today, sales teams only have about 5% of the customerâs time on their B2B buying journey.
+Itâs this empowering position that customers have that has changed the way brands advertise and make themselves stand out.

-Marketing teams are now being challenged by self-taught customers, and by customer’s higher expectations on productsâthanks to the wide variety availableâand businesses’ higher-performance needsâthanks to all the metrics available.
+Marketing teams are now being challenged by self-taught customers, and by customersâ higher expectations of productsâthanks to the wide variety availableâand businessesâ higher-performance needsâthanks to all the metrics available.

-Demand generation and lead generation marketing are the two strategies that make up inbound marketing.
-Although people use these terms interchangeably at times, they’re different.
+Demand generation and lead generation marketing are two different strategies.
+However, people tend to use these terms interchangeably at timesâbut they are completely different.

 Demand generation marketing is the process that focuses on meeting possible customers at the very top of the sales funnel.
 Demand generation campaigns increase brand awareness, educate audiences, and generate trust.

-However, a fundamental part of any demand generation strategy are the channels you’ll use.
-Below we’ll tell you the best demand gen channels to get the high quality leads and conversion rates your business deserves.
+However, a fundamental part of any demand generation strategy is the channels youâll use.
+Below weâll tell you the best demand gen channels to get the high-quality leads and conversion rates your business deserves.

-There are many demand generation channels available, take a look at the example below, but here we’ll tell you about the top eight channels that marketers are using to guarantee results.
+There are many demand generation channels available, take a look at the example below, but here weâll tell you about the top seven channels that marketers are using to guarantee results.

-First letâs cover the top eight demand gen channels you need to know to get your business to a new level.
-After, we’ll show you how you can choose the one that best fits your business and market.
+First, letâs cover the top seven demand gen channels you need to know to get your business to a new level.
+After, weâll show you how you can choose the one that best fits your business and market.

-Since demand generation is all about increasing brand awareness and credibility, one of the best ways to do this is by providing thought leadership content.
-Showing that you’re an expert on the topic and that you really understand your customer’s pain points is the first step for customers to trust you and pay more attention to what you can offer them.
+Showing that youâre an expert on the topic and that you really understand your customerâs pain points is the first step for customers to trust you and pay more attention to what you can offer them.

-Search Engine Optimization (SEO) is a key tool to place your content where it deserves to be.
-By paying attention to keywords, length of content, linking structure, and other important SEO features you’ll make sure your expert knowledge is located where your potential customers are looking and clicking.
+SEO is a key tool to place your content where it deserves to be.
+By paying attention to the on-page SEO elements such as keywords and content length, and off-page and technical SEO aspects such as internal linking structure, youâll make sure your expert knowledge is located where your potential customers are looking and clicking.

 Webinars are a great way to directly engage with your target audience.
-They allow you to show your expertise, while putting a face behind the logo.
+They allow you to show your expertise while putting a face behind the logo.

 Choosing the topic for the webinar is super important.
 One way you can find what your potential customers are interested in is by looking at your other channels.
 For example, if a post on social media, or on your blog, had really high engagement or even a lot of questions and comments from users, this might be a great indicator that you can build a webinar on the topic.